California Legislative LGBTQ Caucus: Members

-23 openly LGBT people have served in the legislature and been members of the caucus – all gay or lesbian and Democrats.
-12 of them are current office holders.
+27 openly LGBT people have served in the legislature and been members of the caucus – all gay or lesbian and Democrats.
+13 of them are current office holders.

-In addition, there has been one gay member of the legislature who, despite being open about his sexual orientation, was not a member of the caucus.
+In addition, there have been two gay members of the legislature who, despite being open about their sexual orientation, were not members of the caucus.
 Republican state senator Roy Ashburn from Kern County came out in March 2010 after having been arrested while driving under the influence on his way home from a gay bar.
 He served the remaining eight months of his term but did not join the caucus.
+Republican Assemblymember Carl DeMaio, also openly gay, did not join the caucus after being elected in 2024.

 There have also been members of the legislature who, though not open about their sexuality at the time they served in public office, subsequently declared themselves gay or lesbian.
 Dennis Mangers, who represented Orange County in the Assembly from 1976 to 1980, married his partner of 17 years, Michael Sestak, in June 2008.
 Art Torres, who served 8 years in the Assembly and 12 in the State Senate before going on to spend 13 years as chair of the California Democratic Party, came out publicly in April 2009.